 Spring is undoubtedly the season with the most pleasant weather, the one that allows to enjoy Sorrento’s beauty at its best.
 The mild temperatures let you take walks around the little cute streets of the town even during the hottest hours in the afternoon.
 This is the perfect season for experiences as lemon and oil tours or trekking across the cliffs.
 Those who are less sportive can enjoy sunbathing the beaches and having the first swim of the year.
-Details
+Detail

 From April 18th to 22nd the 40th edition of the International Film Meetings will take place in Sorrento, an important event that celebrates the art of cinema and its protagonists.
 The program includes meetings with directors and actors as well as film screenings.The theme chosen for this year is Drama, with a focus on English cinema.
 The homage to United Kingdom will start on Thursday 19 with Ben Hecking’s debut film, “Provenance”.
-Details
+Detail

 In the heart of Sorrento, next to the now-called Cesareo street, you can visit Sedil Dominova, one of the most significant monuments to understand the authentic soul of the city, as well as the only ancient noble mansion you can still admire in Campania.Built during the XIV century, it represented one of the first political meeting places: when many nobles started fighting, some important families decided to divide the management of the city into two factions and the group residing in the Western part of the town had a new house (“domus nova” in Latin, then “Dominova”) erected, in which they could meet.
-Details
+Detail

 The little streets and the squares come to life and, from the illuminations to the concerts, you can breathe the Christmas spirit and the winter atmosphere in every corner of the city!